I am looking for any solution for my wide vagina, I did an A-P repair operation but results only last few months, suggestions?

 An A-P repair is not a vaginal tightening operation

 An A-P repair is designed to add support to the vaginal walls when they are sagging.
 It is not designed to tighten the vaginal canal for better sex.
 There are several types of A-P repairs which add support in different ways, but none of these repairs incorporate tightening of the vaginal muscles which is the key to a tight vagina.
 Your ob-gyn can't do anything more for you because she isn't trained to do anything more for you.
 I recommend that you seek out a specialist in both vaginoplasty and pelvic reconstructive surgery.
-Feel free to contact me privately if you are considering travel for such expertise.

 Still loose after an A/P repair?